phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 This option can be used for uploading a test profile to your account on OpenBenchmarking.org.
 By uploading your test profile to OpenBenchmarking.org, others are then able to browse and access this test suite for easy distribution in a seamless manner by other Phoronix Test Suite clients.
 #### upload-test-suite
 This option can be used for uploading a test suite to your account on OpenBenchmarking.org.
 By uploading your test suite to OpenBenchmarking.org, others are then able to browse and access this test suite for easy distribution.

-## System
-#### diagnostics
-This option will print information that is useful to developers when debugging problems with the Phoronix Test Suite and/or test profiles and test suites.
-#### interactive
-A simple text-driven interactive interface to the Phoronix Test Suite.
-#### php-conf
-This option will print information that is useful to developers when debugging problems with the Phoronix Test Suite and/or test profiles and test suites.
-#### shell
-A simple text-driven shell interface / helper to the Phoronix Test Suite.
-Ideal for those that may be new to the Phoronix Test Suite
-#### system-info
-Display the installed system hardware and software information as detected by the Phoronix Test Suite Phodevi Library.
-#### system-sensors
-Display the installed system hardware and software sensors in real-time as detected by the Phoronix Test Suite Phodevi Library.

 ## Information
 #### info  [Test | Suite | OpenBenchmarking ID | Test Result]